 Shadowing Colin’s classical career has been performances as a professional keyboard player, music director, guitarist and singer working in four different British holiday parks and on two cruise ships; one for six months based in Singapore and the other for a shorter time span in the Mediterranean.
 This regularly involved six shows a week and accompanying of cabaret acts who would expect perfect sight-reading on the night.
 In 1990 he formed the progressive British rock band ‘The E Thing’ performing original material, touring and recording a CD.
 In 1998, further serious educational study ensued at the University of East Anglia where Colin attained a PGCE in Secondary Music Teaching.
 In 2004, Colin was lead singer and keyboard player in rock covers band Big Sur.

-During 2005 Colin worked briefly as a session musician in Yellow-Shark Studios, Cheltenham 2005 also saw the world-premiere of his Symphony No.2.
-(The Cheltenham Symphony)
+During 2005 Colin worked briefly as a session musician in Yellow-Shark Studios, Cheltenham.
+2005 also saw the world-premiere of his Symphony No. 2, performed by the Cheltenham Symphony.

 Professionally Colin has performed many solo piano classical recitals often including his own compositions.
 As an accompanist his liaison with Anglo/French soprano Evelyne Beech has resulted in two CDs - Cotswold Songs featuring song-cycles by Colin and Air Chantes (songs by Debussy, Faure and Poulenc).
 He is also a skilled accompanist to various string instruments and wind instruments.

 2008 saw the world-premiere of his Symphony No.1, performed by the Gloucester Symphony in Gloucester Cathedral.
 In 2012 Colin toured the UK with Souvenir d’Anne Frank, playing as pianist in the Decio Piano Trio.
-Souvenir d’Anne Frank was a theatre work based on Colin’s Piano Trio for Anne Frank ‘Het Achterhuis’, which was highly praised by Anne’s living cousin Budy Elias and which tells the story of a rose named after Anne Frank.
+Souvenir d’Anne Frank was a theatre work based on Colin’s Piano Trio for Anne Frank ‘Het Achterhuis’, which was highly praised by Anne’s living cousin Budy Elias, and which tells the story of a rose named after Anne Frank.

 In 2015 concert pianist Dr Mark Tanner gave the world-premiere of Colin’s 1st Piano Concerto ‘in memoriam John Ogdon’.
 Colin’s 2nd Piano Concerto, ‘In the Flowers of the Sun’, written after the plane crash in the Ukraine, awaits its premiere in New Zealand!